Zevgon/BenchBnB_frontend_auth/docs/README.md

+# Word Mine

-# Minimum Viable Product
+## Minimum Viable Product
   Word Mine is a web application inspired by Duolingo.
-Users can choose a language and learn the most common words in that language.
+Users can choose languages to learn and learn the most common words in those languages.

   * Hosting on Heroku
   * User Profiles